Skip to main content

 }

 ADK tools extend BaseTool.
-The key method here is processLlmRequest, which runs before the request is sent to the model.
-It injects { googleMaps: {} } into the request’s tool configuration, telling Gemini it has access to Google Maps grounding.
-The runAsync method is a no-op because Google Maps grounding is handled server-side by the Gemini API; there’s nothing for us to execute locally.
+The method that does the work here is processLlmRequest, which fires before the request reaches the model.
+It injects { googleMaps: {} } into the request’s tool configuration, telling Gemini it can use Google Maps grounding.
+The runAsync method is a no-op because Google Maps grounding runs server-side inside the Gemini API; there’s nothing to execute locally.

 The agent definition